Return to Travel Guidelines

 We have developed health and safety guidelines (outlined below) that make traveling with us in the era of COVID-19 possible, while ensuring our trips are meaningful and full of experiential learning opportunities.

-Our partner, Putney Student Travel, has more than seven decades of experience running educational travel programs for young people, and safely ran programs in both 2020 and 2021.
-They have learned from programming successes of the past two years and continue to adapt robust health and safety practices to changing circumstances.
+Our partner, Putney Student Travel, has more than seven decades of experience running educational travel programs for young people, and safely ran programs throughout the COVID-19 pandemic.
+They have learned from programming successes of the past few years and continue to adapt robust health and safety practices to changing circumstances.

 If you have questions or concerns about potential or upcoming travel with Smithsonian Student Travel, we encourage you to call us at 866.870.2350.